 3. Map Skills & Priorities to Outcomes

-Map the underlying skills needed to achieve your three desired outcomes.
 Carefully prioritize which skills are must-haves and which are nice-to-have or can be learned.
 Be sure to look at all the requirements holistically to ensure you are seeking skills sets that tend to nest together in real-life candidates.

 Our Skill Portfolio Chart includes the most common skills for each role.
 Use the chart to select the most desired skills for your open role.

-The examples provided below are taken from our Performance Marketing Role Framework
+The examples provided below are taken from our Performance Marketing Role Framework.

 RevelOne Skills Portfolio Chart Example